 - Keeps the project sponsor informed on the current status and possible deviations using status reports, etc.

-- Maintains contact with the receiver and the customer/user.
+- Maintains contact with the receiver, the customer/user and other stakeholders.

-- Puts together project status and information necessary for gate decisions.
+- Puts together project status and information necessary for operational and strategic decision-making.

-- Holds a lessons-learned seminar, writes the final report and shares experiences.
+- Continuously manages and documents lessons-learned, writes the final report and shares the experiences.

 Central to the project manager role is to eliminate obstacles and create conditions which facilitate progress so that everyone can work, collaborate and communicate as easily as possible.
 See also Subproject managers.